pmrg2022/Twoblade-swiftplayground-app/README.txt

 Credits;

 pmrg2022 / pmrg2022#twoblade.com
-for: most of the appp
+for: most of the app

 ChatGPT
 for: making the parts I can't do.